-Storytelling Images convey compelling narratives through rich visual clues that are meaningfully and logically interconnected.
+Storytelling Images convey compelling narratives through rich visual clues that are semantically and logically interconnected.
 We define a sequence that links these visual clues with their corresponding inferential conclusions as a Chain-of-Reasoning (CoR), which enables the image to convey information across multiple semantic dimensions to the viewers.
-These semantic dimensions include characters and their relationships, events and their causal connections, as well as the mental states of the characters, etc~\cite{describe-ctp}.
-In other words, these images are characterized by a high level of semantic density, which is also what makes their creation particularly challenging.
-For instance, in Figure~\ref{fig:examples} (b), visual clues such as the “FOOTBALL 2 PM” sign on the billboard, the stadium, the police officer, the man holding tickets in the car, the dashboard clock showing 2:25, and the woman’s facial expression can be logically connected to form a CoR.
-This CoR enables viewers to infer that the couple is stuck in traffic and will likely miss the football game.
+These semantic dimensions include characters and their relationships, events and their causal connections, as well as the mental states of the characters, etc.~\cite{describe-ctp}.
+In other words, these images are characterized by high semantic density, which makes their creation particularly challenging.
+For instance, in Figure~\ref{fig:examples} (b), visual clues such as \textit{the “FOOTBALL 2 PM” sign, the stadium, the police officer, the two tickets, the 2:25 clock, and the woman’s expression} form a CoR leading to the conclusion that [the couple is stuck in traffic and will likely miss the game].

-Though Image Generation has already become a well-established and classic problem, there is currently no work focusing on generating such semantically complex images.
-The Story Visualization task~\cite{8953914} focuses on generating a sequence of images to tell a story, but it is still fundamentally different from generating a single Storytelling Image, as the latter requires each image to possess a much higher level of semantic richness.
+Although image generation is a classic problem, no existing work targets such semantically complex images.
+Story Visualization~\cite{8953914} centers on generating a sequence of images to narrate, yet remains distinct from generating a single Storytelling Image that demands higher semantic density.
 Previous approaches have struggled to generate such images because the task demands not only advanced reasoning but also high-quality image synthesis capabilities, making it particularly challenging.
-Thus, motivated by the inherent appeal, wide applicability, and extreme scarcity of such images, in this paper, we propose the Storytelling Images Generation task to fill this research gap.
+Thus, motivated by the inherent appeal, wide applicability, and extreme scarcity of such images, we propose the Storytelling Image Generation task to fill this research gap.